-Expenditures for research activities relating to product development and improvement are charged against income as incurred and included within selling, general and administrative expenses in the consolidated statements of income.
-Such expenditures for the years ended September 30, 2016, 2015 and 2014 were \$618 million, \$733 million and \$792 million, respectively.
-A portion of the costs associated with these activities is reimbursed by customers and, for the fiscal years ended September 30, 2016, 2015 and 2014 were \$308 million, \$364 million and \$352 million, respectively.
+Expenditures for research activities relating to product development and improvement are charged against income as incurred and included within selling, general and administrative expenses for continuing operations in the consolidated statements of income.
+Such expenditures for the years ended September 30, 2017, 2016 and 2015 were \$360 million, \$158 million and \$134 million, respectively.